 - You walk into your bedroom and a family member, hiding in the closet, jumps out and scares you.
 You instantly flinch, yell, and your heart is racing.

 - You’re hiking on a trail and in the corner of your eye you catch a stick that resembles a snake.
 You instantly jump and take a few quick steps back.

-The point is, the Amygdala isn’t that great at deciphering between truly dangerous situations and situations that appear dangerous.
+The Amygdala isn’t that great at deciphering between truly dangerous situations and situations that just first appear to be dangerous.

 The Cortex (Thinking Brain)